ajare/market-sim/doc/Architecture.md

 `WagonTrain`/`Plane`/`Lorry`/`FreightTrain`/`Spaceship` fleet's `condition`
 field sits inert at 1 forever, completely exempt from decay/repair/sinking.

+`Transport` also keeps `conditionHistory: ConditionRecord[]` -- a day-by-day `{ day, condition, cause }` log, `cause` one of `"transit"` / `"pirate"` / `"storm"` / `"repair"`, appended by `recordCondition(day, cause)` at each of the (exactly four) places `condition` is ever actually mutated: transit decay and a repair reset in `Captain.act`, storm damage in `applyStormDamageOnDeparture` (§18.3), and pirate damage in `Faction.attack` (§8.2).
+Like every other day-stamped history array in the codebase, it's pruned by `historyRetention.ts`'s `trimHistory` on each append.
+It exists purely to feed the web UI's Transport-condition chart (§13), which needs to tell "lost condition to a pirate" from "lost condition to a storm" apart in the same series `Transport.condition` alone can't distinguish.

 ### 5.2 `Person`/`Sailor` (`person.ts`/`sailor.ts`)

 `Person` (`person.ts`) is the base identity/placement layer for anyone who